mendix/docs/content/en/docs/appstore/modules/teamcenter-extension.md

 During configuration, the import mapping page will build up a preview of the Mendix domain model involved in the integration.
 In addition, the import mapping page shows the corresponding business objects on the Teamcenter side.
 For this, the Teamcenter Extension displays both the display names of the objects and their properties, references and relations and the corresponding technical names as they will end up in the Mendix domain model

-In the Teamcenter extension, the import mapping consists of two steps:
+In the Teamcenter Extension, the import mapping consists of two steps:
 1. Object mapping: As Teamcenter works with many layers of specializations of its business objects, in the import mapping page, you need to configure which object type you want to retrieve from Teamcenter and what Mendix objects need to be created, when retrieving these business objects.
 This is called Object mapping.
 2. Selection of properties, references and relations: Configuration which properties, references and relations you want to retrieve from Teamcenter and include in your Mendix model .